GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 You can provide multiple custom endpoints, each of them customized for your customers or applications, protecting them via a password.
 And you can add custom categories to them, and give them a hierarchy (such as /graphql/customers/some-customer and /graphql/customers/another-customer).

+You will have access to novel GraphQL features, proposed for the spec but not yet released, including nested mutations, schema namespacing and the 'oneOf' Input Object.
+And also dynamic variables and Multiple Query Execution (PRO).

 You can validate that only logged-in users, or users with a certain role or capability, or visitors from a certain IP range, can access data, on a field-by-field basis (PRO).

 You can cache the GraphQL response using standard HTTP caching (PRO).

-You will have access to novel GraphQL features, proposed for the spec but not yet released, including nested mutations, schema namespacing and the 'oneOf' Input Object.
-And also dynamic variables and Multiple Query Execution (PRO).

 You can use GraphQL to retrieve, modify and finally store again the content in your site, all within a single GraphQL document (PRO).
 For instance, you can fetch all the Gutenberg blocks in a post, extract their properties, translate those strings via Google Translate API, insert those strings back into the block, and store the post again.

-You can use GraphQL to import posts from another WordPress site, from an RSS feed, from a CSV file, or from any REST or GraphQL API.
+You can use GraphQL to import posts from another WordPress site, from an RSS feed, from a CSV, or from any REST or GraphQL API.
 And you can export content as JSON and CSV.
 (PRO)

-You can interact with any external service via an HTTP client (PRO).
-For instance, you can subscribe users to your Mailchimp email list.
+You can invoke the API of any external service via an HTTP client (PRO).
+For instance, you can subscribe your WordPress users to your Mailchimp email list.

 You can use GraphQL to automate tasks and content workflows (PRO).
-For instance, when a new post is created (event `wp_insert_post`) you can execute a persisted query that checks if the post does not have a thumbnail and, in that cases, generates one by calling the Stable Diffusion API, compresses the image via TinyPng, and finally inserts the image as the post's featured image.
+For instance, when a new post is created (event `wp_insert_post`) you can execute a persisted query that checks if the post does not have a thumbnail and, in that case, generates one by calling the Stable Diffusion API, compresses the image via TinyPng, and finally inserts the image as the post's featured image.

+And all of these additional uses cases can be achieved directly within the wp-admin, providing the GraphQL query via a user interface, without having to deploy any PHP code.

 = What's the difference between the Gato GraphQL plugin and its PRO version? =